Lenovo unveils world’s first foldable PC, coming in 2020

 “We see it and are positioning it as a laptop replacement,” Butler confirmed.
 “In fact, we’re going to argue that you will use this and carry this with you more than you would your laptop.
 This device, we believe, you’ll not only be productive with, but it’s going to open up new use cases for you.”

-The Chinese company envisions the foldable PC staying by your side all day, much like a smartphone:
+The Chinese company envisions the foldable PC staying by your side all day:

 - Wake up, fold it into a book, and start the day scanning your social media feeds in bed.